Frequently asked questions - Supplement for handicapped children

 Payment of the supplement ends when your child turns 18 or before if the child's condition improves or he or she no longer meets the eligibility requirements.

-To verify whether your child's condition has improved and determine whether you are still entitled to the supplement for him or her, the Régie may, in some cases, require a reassessment.
+To verify whether your child's condition has improved and determine whether you are still entitled to the supplement for him or her, we may, in some cases, require a reassessment.
 The frequency depends on the child's handicap and situation.